Mechanical Engineering (ME)

 ME 564, TURBULENCE MODELING, 3 Credits

-An introductory course on theory of different turbulence modeling techniques such as Reynolds Averaged Navier Stokes (RANS), Large Eddy Simulation (LES), and Direct Numerical Simulation (DNS) applied to a range of turbulent flows including free shear flows, boundary layers, and internal flows.
+Analyze different turbulence modeling techniques such as Reynolds Averaged Navier Stokes (RANS), Large Eddy Simulation (LES), and Direct Numerical Simulation (DNS).
+Apply these modeling techniques to a range of turbulent flows including free shear flows, boundary layers, and internal flows.
+Discuss commonly used single and two-point statistics, energy spectra, and feature identification techniques related to turbulence.

 ME 566, VISCOUS FLOW, 3 Credits